ReviewMyContract.aiReview My Contract

 Example Contract Language

-"This Agreement and the data processing activities conducted hereunder shall comply with all applicable state privacy laws, including without limitation the California Consumer Privacy Act (as amended by the California Privacy Rights Act), the Virginia Consumer Data Protection Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, the Utah Consumer Privacy Act, the Texas Data Privacy and Security Act, the Oregon Consumer Privacy Act, the Montana Consumer Data Privacy Act, the Florida Digital Bill of Rights, and the Iowa Consumer Data Protection Act, as each may be amended from time to time."
+"This Agreement and the data processing activities conducted hereunder shall comply with all applicable state privacy laws, including without limitation the California Consumer Privacy Act (as amended by the California Privacy Rights Act), the Virginia Consumer Data Protection Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, the Utah Consumer Privacy Act, the Texas Data Privacy and Security Act, the Oregon Consumer Privacy Act, the Montana Consumer Data Privacy Act, the Florida Digital Bill of Rights, the Iowa Consumer Data Protection Act, the New Hampshire Privacy Act, the New Jersey Data Privacy Act, the Indiana Consumer Data Protection Act, the Delaware Personal Data Privacy Act, and the Tennessee Information Protection Act, as each may be amended from time to time."

 The U.S. privacy landscape is increasingly complex: with more than 20 state comprehensive privacy laws enacted through 2025, businesses processing personal data of U.S. residents must navigate a patchwork of overlapping but non-identical requirements.
 Contracts involving U.S. consumer data must account for the most stringent applicable state requirements and anticipate continued legislative expansion.

-The following comparison covers ten major state frameworks — the specific provisions relevant to contracts are highlighted:
+The following comparison covers fifteen major state frameworks — the specific provisions relevant to contracts are highlighted:

 StateLawEffective DateConsumer RightsBusiness Applicability ThresholdEnforcement